dvermd/ockam/documentation/architecture/messaging/Ordering.md

 Similar to reliability, ordering guarantees are weakening when pipelining

-Pipelining monotonic and continous delivery results in monotonic delivery
+Pipelining monotonic and continuous delivery results in monotonic delivery

 Pipelining strict and non-strict delivery results in non-strict delivery